Madhumala Chattopadhyay: Work with the Aong (Jarawa) tribe

 In 1991, Chattopadhyay was part of a team that contacted the Aong tribe.
 The Indian government had established friendly contact with Aong people in 1975, but prohibited women from joining contact parties, as visiting women had previously been attacked.
 Although Chattopadhyay was allowed as a member of the 1991 contact party, she stayed on a small boat while her male teammates went ashore to meet with the islanders.
 However, Aong women on shore called for Chattopadhyay to come and meet them.
 Chattopadhyay has some mastery of the Ongan languages, including the Jarawa language, so she was able to understand some of what they said.
 As she approached shore, five Aong men and one woman climbed aboard.
 The Aong woman sat next to her, and Chattopadhyay hugged her.
 More women greeted her when she came ashore.

 Over multiple visits, Chattopadhyay developed a bond with some Aong women; she was invited to their homes, given food, invited to play with their children, and given small gifts.
 She also helped the Aong women with their daily chores.
 She went on around eight visits to the Aong tribe between 1991 and 1999.

 Work with the Onge tribe

-Madhumala Chattopadhyay was known as Debotobeti, meaning "doctor", to the Onge people when she visited them.
+Chattopadhyay was known as Debotobeti, meaning "doctor", to the Onge people when she visited them.
 She checked their health and took blood samples from them as part of her research.
 New Zealand anthropologist Sita Venkateswar, who also worked with the people of the Andaman Islands, stated that Chattopadyay often positioned herself as a medic during field work, both with the Onge and with the Aong/Jarakawa.
 Venkateswar wrote, "Chattopadhyay...assigned for herself a kind of Florence Nightingale role during the 'contact.'"
 Chattopadhyay speaks Onge.